opnfv/moon/keystone-moon/doc/source/configuration.rst

 The drivers Keystone provides are:

-* ``keystone.token.persistence.backends.memcache_pool.Token`` - The pooled
-  memcached token persistence engine.
+* ``memcache_pool`` - The pooled memcached token persistence engine.
 This backend supports the concept of pooled memcache client object (allowing for the re-use of the client objects).
 This backend has a number of extra tunable options in the ``[memcache]`` section of the config.
+Implemented by :class:`keystone.token.persistence.backends.memcache_pool.Token`

-* ``keystone.token.persistence.backends.sql.Token`` - The SQL-based (default)
-  token persistence engine.
+* ``sql`` - The SQL-based (default) token persistence engine.
+Implemented by :class:`keystone.token.persistence.backends.sql.Token`

-* ``keystone.token.persistence.backends.memcache.Token`` - The memcached based
-  token persistence backend.
+* ``memcache`` - The memcached based token persistence backend.
 This backend relies on ``dogpile.cache`` and stores the token data in a set of memcached servers.
 The servers URLs are specified in the ``[memcache]\servers`` configuration option in the Keystone config.
+Implemented by :class:`keystone.token.persistence.backends.memcache.Token`

 ..
 WARNING::
-    It is recommended you use the
-    ``keystone.token.persistence.backends.memcache_pool.Token`` backend instead
-    of ``keystone.token.persistence.backends.memcache.Token`` as the token
-    persistence driver if you are deploying Keystone under eventlet instead of Apache + mod_wsgi.
+    It is recommended you use the ``memcache_pool`` backend instead of ``memcache`` as the token persistence driver if you are deploying Keystone under eventlet instead of Apache + mod_wsgi.
 This recommendation is due to known issues with the use of ``thread.local`` under eventlet that can allow the leaking of memcache client objects and consumption of extra sockets.

 Token Provider